ianscottmartin/kollektion/README.md

 Collection of Comics can be a varied and complicated hobby.
 In order to simply which issues one currently owns, this cli is perfect for that.
+Not only are there many issues, but there are many different titles.